Understanding scheduled tasks

 The second type of scheduled task trigger is called On database change.
 To minimize performance impacts, it is suggested that this trigger be used sparingly.

 Warning!
 An On database change trigger will fire every time the specified table is accessed.
 Whenever possible, add your triggers to low-volume tables.
 Triggers on high-volume tables, such as Trans and ChangeLog can be difficult to troubleshoot and will cause performance problems.
+Additionally, it is best practice to not enable a trigger on the Invoice, Orders, or Name column.

 Circumstances surrounding the task: Specifying Conditions